Riga is Latvia’s old capital and one enchanting city. Acknowledged by the UNESCO as a World Heritage site, there are so many things to do in Riga.

 Have you ever seen the Lomonosov State University in Moscow?
 One of the hallmarks of Soviet architecture has a little brother in Riga: The Latvian Academy of Sciences.
 Built between 1951 and 1961 is a stark reminder of the Russian occupation.
 The 17th-floor balcony is open for visitors.

 16. Amber Shopping

-Riga is famous for its amber jewellery.
+Riga is famous for its amber jewelry.
 What better souvenir could there be for the ladies?
-From cheap to prohibitively expensive you will find everything among the inner streets of Riga
+From cheap to prohibitively expensive you will find everything among the inner streets of Riga.

 17. Chocolate and Pastries